-Although the distribution of fliers and hate speech generally are protected by the 1st Amendment, police are taking an interest because, in both cities, the racist, anti-Semitic literature targeted elected officials and human rights activists.
+Although the distribution of flyers and hate speech generally are protected by the 1st Amendment, police are taking an interest because, in both cities, the racist, anti-Semitic literature targeted elected officials and human rights activists.

 Later, Alexandria’s Mayor Allison Silberberg and several City Council members began receiving racist, anti-Semitic phone calls, the Sandpoint Reader reports.
 The alternative weekly newspaper first broke the story about the connection between hate incidents in the two cities.

-In Sandpoint, photos of the city’s mayor and the president of the Bonner County Human Rights Task Force were included in hate fliers distributed there last year.
+In Sandpoint, photos of the city’s mayor and the president of the Bonner County Human Rights Task Force were included in hate flyers distributed there last year.
 Variations of hate handbills were distributed on the front lawns of homes and others were sent via U.S. Mail and email to targeted recipients, police said.

 In Alexandria, the mayor received a telephone recording, later determined to be the voice of Adolf Hitler.
 Police reports say that call subsequently was linked to a Sandpoint business called American Discovery Publishing, linked to Scott D. Rhodes.